 Almost everyone today has a high-powered camera in their pocket and can take photos with reckless abandon.
 The days of “I wish I had a camera to capture this moment” are over.
 While it’s great to be able to take as many photos as you want, the drawback quickly becomes clear.

 Don’t be surprised if you struggle to sort through endless folders and galleries across your devices.
 Syncing photos through the cloud ensures your pictures are safe, no matter what happens to your devices.
 Tap or click here for the best ways to save your phone’s photos before it’s too late.

 If you have a mess on your hands, you’ve come to the right place.
-Organizing your photos takes patience and time, but you’re only a few simple steps away from setting things up the right way.
+Organizing photos takes patience and time, but you’re only a few simple steps away from setting things up correctly.
 Here’s what you need to do to make your photo library easier to navigate.

 1. Where are your pics?

 According to InfoTrends, more than 1.72 trillion digital photos will be taken in 2022 alone.
 You’re contributing to that number daily, so it’s time to organize your messy photo collection.